 There has also been substantial data collected on the nature of trips as well as significant evolution in how TNCs operate at Airports during the Pilot Program.
-In analyzing the most recent data available for April 2017 the unique nature of TNC drivers and trip generation can be demonstrated.
-During April, there were 120,410 TNC trips conducted by approximately 25,000 different drivers and many drivers do not overlap from month to month.
-Analyzing April's data further shows that approximately one third of all drivers had only one operation during the month, and 90% had fewer than 10 trips.
-The 100 drivers with the most trips in April had between 43 and 173 trips or approximately one and a half to six trips per day on average.
-The ten drivers with the most trips had 113 to 173 trips or approximately four to six trips per day on average.
-Quite notable is that of the 25,000 different TNC drivers that operated at OAK in April, only the top 36 actually conducted more than one operation per day on average.
+In analyzing the most recent data available for April-June 2017 the unique nature of TNC drivers and trip generation can be demonstrated.
+During this three month period, there were 258,535 Uber trips conducted by approximately 30,850 different drivers.
+Analyzing this period further shows that only 21% of drivers had more than 10 trips over the three month period, 0.57% of drivers averaged more than one trip/day, and only 0.07% averaged more than 2 trips/day.
+These percentages are consistent with other companies such as Lyft that has only 0.30% of drivers averaging more than 1 trip/day and 0.08% averaging two trips/day on average.
+Quite notable is that of the nearly 31,000 different Uber drivers that operated at OAK in between April and June, only the top 24 actually conducted two per day on average.
 This data demonstrates that most of the drivers operating at the Airport are in alignment with the TNC business model of going from trip to trip and not specifically returning to the Airport after each Airport pick-up for another Airport pick-up.
 This is distinctly different than the taxi model where drivers typically work at the Airport and return to the Airport after each pick-up.

 As TNC companies accrue greater experience working at Airports, they are evolving to adapt their business model to the unique aspects of Airport GT requirements.
 TNCs are required to have a ride (either dropping off or a requested pick-up) to enter Airport property.
 The TNC business model is premised on continuous ride requests to move from place to place maximizing the amount of time a driver has a passenger, rather than waiting in one location for a ride.
 However, because a driver must have a ride request to be on Airport, they must be off Airport to receive the request.
-Thus if a driver is dropping off they must drive off Airport to receive their next ride.
 This has prompted some airports to create hold lots which requires TNCs to wait in a specific location in order to receive a ride.
 This creates inefficiencies and does not take advantage of the intended business model allowing drivers to maximize time with passengers.
-To partially address this issue Uber created a first in first out zone that would allow drivers who enter a large area bounded by the Airport, Highway

-880, Hegenberger, and Davis Streets to receive a pick-up request in the order in which they entered the area.
+To partially address this issue Uber created a first in first out zone that would allow drivers who enter a large area bounded by the Airport, Highway 880, Hegenberger, and Davis Streets to receive a pick-up request in the order in which they entered the area.
 This allows drivers to receive other rides, receive a ride after dropping off a passenger at the Airport, or to conduct other business while awaiting a ride.
-More recently Lyft and Uber have both created programs generally referred to as "pre-match" and "rematch".
-These modifications to the applications allow drivers who are within a few minutes of dropping off one passenger to be matched with a new passenger for pick-up in the case of pre-match or for a drivers to be matched with a new pick-up a minute or two after a drop-off in the case of rematch.
+More recently Lyft and Uber have both created programs generally referred to as "re-match".
+These programs primarily support the goals of the TNCs to minimize vehicle loitering as well as passenger waiting time as they allow drivers that are in the process of dropping off to be immediately matched with an individual that is awaiting a pickup.
 This greatly increases efficiencies, decreases waiting times for Airport passengers and largely negates waiting times for drivers to receive an Airport pick-up.
+Early information on these programs indicates utilization of this program by more than half of the drivers dropping off at the Airport.